-Condoms for women (called an intra-vaginal pouch) seem to be effective for birth control and STDs.
+Condoms for women (called an intra-vaginal pouch) may be slightly less effective than those for men.
 Two brands (Reality, Women's Choice) are sheaths with a ring at one end to hold it in the vagina and a larger ring end which remains outside protecting the vulva.
 The Bikini Condom fits like bikini underwear with a rolled up pouch at the crotch.
+Condoms for women cover more of the genitals providing further STD protection.